 We all want our dogs to be strong and healthy so they can live and enjoy their lives to the fullest.
 And while dogs are perfectly capable to fend and survive on their own, they will never be in great shape if there are no people taking care of them!

-If you are reading this article, you are probably wondering about your dog’s current weight and if he or she is still healthy or already at risk.
+If you are reading this article, you are probably wondering about your dog’s current weight and if it is still healthy or already at risk.
 This is why it’s important to know your dog’s body mass index or BMI right from the start.
-A BMI will help you determine whether your companion is overfed, underfed, or fine just the way he or she is.
+The BMI will help you determine whether your companion is overfed, underfed, or fine just the way he or she is.

-With the right information, you can change your dog’s life tremendously, and believe us when we say that he or she will thank you for it!
+With the right information, you can change your dog’s life tremendously and it will thank you for it!